 “Bill, how would you like to make more money in a month selling Willys Jeeps than I bet you make in a year of cowboying?”

-In his newly-released fifth memoir, award-winning author William L. McGee recounts the event in 1950 that changed the course of his life from cowboying in the West to becoming a successful importer/executive in the competitive world trade business.
-Or as McGee likes to say…a transition from Levis and boots to Brooks Brothers suits.
+July 2018 – Award-winning author William L. McGee opens his fifth memoir with the event in 1950 that changed the course of his life from cowboying in the West to becoming a successful importer/executive in the world trade business.
+Or as McGee likes to say…his transition from Levis and boots to Brooks Brothers suits.

 As the saying goes, life happens when you’re making other plans.